-There are so many different desks it’s going to be hard to choose, but if you pick your desk first the rest of the room will fall together quickly.
+No matter which you choose, when you pick your desk first the rest of the room will fall together quickly.

-Find a comfy chair
+Choose a comfortable chair

-Bookcases keep your home office organized
+Bookcases to keep your home office organized

 If you have space I’d recommend adding several bookcases.
 You could even do an entire wall and have your bookcases styled so they look built-in.
-If you have a small room you may want to opt for open bookcases with no back paneling, just to create a more open look.
+If you have a small room you may want to opt for open bookcases with no back panelling, just to create a more open look.

 Filing cabinets are still a must-have

-I can’t imagine life without a filing cabinet.
+I can’t imagine life without a filing cabinet and I believe they are a home office essential.
 If you look at other people’s home offices on Zoom, you’ll probably see a filing cabinet in the corner too.

 Headsets for video calls

 You aren’t going to be able to answer your coworker’s questions if you can’t hear them, so a headset is a great addition to your home office.
-You can plugin and listen carefully to any video calls, and in your downtime use them to stream music to boost your concentration.
+You can plug in and listen carefully to any video calls, and in your downtime use them to stream music to boost your concentration.

 You can stream your favourite music from your computer speakers, but it won’t sound as good as it would on a Bluetooth speaker.
-They are portable, easy to carry around if you want to take them with you when you leave home, and there are quite a few different ‘concentration’ playlists you can use to help with your focus.
+These speakers are portable, easy to carry around if you want to take them with you when you leave home, and there are quite a few different ‘concentration’ playlists you can use to help with your focus.

-When you’re tired of staring at the same four walls every day, overhauling your home office feels like you threw open the windows and let spring air in.
+When you’re tired of staring at the same four walls every day, overhauling your home office feels like you threw open the windows and let the spring air in.
 Once you’re finished setting up the main parts of your home office, there are a few ways you can make it more inviting.

 An aromatherapy device can work at different timed intervals, so you can set it to turn on before you head into your home office in the morning and you’ll be greeted by a revitalizing scent.
 Scents like citrus can help you wake up, while a burst of lavender can signal it’s time to close up for the day.

-Schedule your breaks
+Schedule your breaks with a smart display

 You don’t want your home office to be a door you dread opening every day, so it helps if you set timers and boundaries for your day.
-You can use a smart display and voice assistant to alert you to when it’s time to take a break, or use it to do a guided 5-minute deep breathing exercise.
+You can use a smart display and voice assistant to alert you when it’s time to take a break or use it to do a guided 5-minute deep breathing exercise.